 Every six months, managing directors and finance directors of each reporting entity or, where applicable, other senior staff, provide a Letter of Representation to the Board of Management.
 This letter represents compliance with financial reporting and internal controls.

-Corbion's tax strategy follows from and is aligned with the Corbion business strategy and objectives and the Corbion values Care, Courage, Collaboration, and Commitment.
-The tax strategy is an integral part of the Corbion Tax Policy, which is updated annually and which is reviewed and approved by the Board of Management.
-Implementation and execution of the tax strategy is further monitored by the Audit Committee of the Supervisory Board and is discussed during regular meetings with the Audit Committee.
+Corbion’s tax strategy follows from and is aligned with the Corbion business strategy and objectives and the Corbion values Care, Courage, Collaboration, and Commitment.
+The tax strategy is an integral part of the Corbion Tax Policy, which is updated annually and reviewed and approved by the Board of Management.
+Furthermore, implementation and execution of the tax strategy is monitored by the Audit Committee of the Supervisory Board and discussed during regular meetings with the Audit Committee.

 Business rationale and arm’s length principle